IQ TEST TRAINER

 These types of tests often appear in job applications or academic admissions.
 Preparing in advance can improve your performance.
 The exercises may include progressions, rotations, reflections, additions, subtractions, and logical operations.

+This chapter introduces visual change over time or position.
+You will learn how shapes grow, shrink, repeat, alternate, or increase in number according to a rule.
+Progressions are one of the most common foundations in abstract reasoning, because they train you to notice direction, order, and consistency in a pattern rather than focusing only on the appearance of individual figures.
 A progression is a sequence where visual elements change gradually and logically from one frame to the next—usually across a row or column.
 These changes can happen in shape, size, number, direction, or position.

 Objective: Identify the pattern of change and apply it to find the missing element.